-Campus Orientation provides students with information regarding the college in a fun and interactive environment with the guidance of Orientation Leaders!
+Campus Orientation provides students with information regarding the college in a fun and interactive environment with the guidance of Student Ambassadors!
 There are opportunities to win door prizes!
 You can expect to cover the following during Campus Orientation:

 San Jacinto College Information

-Opportunity to meet other new students, current students, faculty, staff, and administrators to have FUN!
+Opportunity to meet other new students, current students, faculty, staff, and administrators and to have FUN!

 As there will be lots of walking during the campus tour, please make sure to wear comfortable shoes!